treasurenetprotocol/docs/docs/assets/tokenomics.md

 ## `$TAT` Token

-`$TAT` serves as the accounting token for representing real-world asset productivity on Treasurenet. `$TAT` serves as a represen`$TAT`ion of the credibility of each Producer, with its utility derived from the underlying asset(s) it records.
+`$TAT` serves as the accounting token for representing real-world asset productivity on Treasurenet. `$TAT` serves as a representation of the credibility of each Producer, with its utility derived from the underlying asset(s) it records.
 The purpose of the `$TAT` is to document and verify the legitimacy of the Treasurenet economy.

+### Value Sources and Use Cases of `$TAT` Token

-On-chain proof of creditworthiness:
+**On-chain proof of creditworthiness:**
 `$TAT` tokens serve as an on-chain proof of creditworthiness for Producers in a decentralized and anonymous manner. `$TAT` can be used to transparently price asset financing.
 This is because `$TAT` tokens track the production of assets by the Producer, which shows that the Producer has an underlying asset and whether this asset is economical.

 Collateralization: